giotto-ai/molecule_bond_prediction/README.md

 * For plotting molecules (but adapted): https://www.kaggle.com/mykolazotko/3d-visualization-of-molecules-with-plotly

 ## Some related publications
+To get an introduction to topological data analysis:
+* An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: https://arxiv.org/pdf/1710.04019.pdf

 The idea to use topological data analysis for predictions on molecules is not new.
 Below you can find some interesting papers related to this:

 * Persistent-Homology-based Machine Learning and its Applications – A Survey: https://arxiv.org/abs/1811.00252 (esp. section 5)